What is Bowen Therapy?

 What are the benefits of Bowen Therapy?

-Bowen strongly affects the autonomic nervous system, the system responsible for stress reactions and recovery responses.
+Bowen Therapy benefits and strongly affects the autonomic nervous system, the system responsible for stress reactions and recovery responses.
 This results in decreased muscle tension and reduced nerve hypersensitivity.
-The parasympathetic nervous system is reciprocally restored, improving circulation and lymphatic drainage, reducing inflammation and aiding in the assimilation of nutrients and elimination of toxins.
+The parasympathetic nervous system is reciprocally restored, improving circulation and lymphatic drainage, reducing inflammation and aiding in the assimilation of nutrients and elimination of toxins, so Bowen Therapy benefits are many.

 Bowen covers many conditions from A – Z, here are only a few examples: